CollegiumAcademicum/collegiumacademicum.de/content/pages/unterstuetzen/direktkredite/index.en.md

 <div class="columns">
   <div class="column">
-    By providing financial support to Collegium Academicum, you support a self-managed housing project, creative young people and self-determined learning and living in Heidelberg.
+    With your financial support for the Collegium Academicum, you are promoting a self-managed housing project, creative young people and self-determined learning and living in Heidelberg.
 This will be more than a home for over 200 young people.
-We are creating a meeting space, an inspiring environment to unlock potentials, a place for chasing dreams and grow together as a community through doing concrete projects and living together.
+We are creating a place to meet, an inspiring environment to unlock potentials, a place for chasing dreams and growing together as a community through concrete projects and living together.
   </div>
   <div class="column">
-    {{< img src="hand_stern" alt="Die Mitglieder der Projektgruppe bilden mit ihren Händen einen Stern." attr="Manuel Linnenschmidt 2016" />}}
+    {{< img src="hand_stern" alt="The members of the project team are forming a star with their hands." attr="Manuel Linnenschmidt 2016" />}}
   </div>
 </div>